Seyyed Karim Hosseini

-Seyyed Karim Hosseini (سید کریم حسینی) (born: 1969, Ahwaz) is a principlist representative of Ahwaz in the Islamic Consultative Assembly who was elected on 21 February 2020.
+Seyyed Karim Hosseini (سید کریم حسینی) (born: 1969, Ahwaz) is a former principlist representative of Ahwaz in the Islamic Consultative Assembly who was elected on 21 February 2020.

-Hosseini who is an Ahwazi Arab Seyyed, is a university lecturer and general practitioner.
+Hosseini, an Ahwazi Arab Seyyed, is a university lecturer and general practitioner.
 He has managerial backgrounds in the Ministry of Health, Khuzestan Governor's Office, Martyr Foundation and Social Security.
 Seyyed-Karaim served in the presidential elections (and also city council elections) in 2017 as the head of staff of Ebrahi-Ra'isi in the province of Khuzestan.
-He is also the spokesman of Popular Front of Islamic Revolution Forces.
+He is also the spokesman of the Popular Front of Islamic Revolution Forces.
 He was the head of "Amirkabir-Hospital" in the city of Ahvaz for several years; currently, he is active as the Shahid-Rajaei polyclinic's chief.